apache/nuttx/drivers/mtd/README.txt

     SMART FS
     --------

     I have not yet tried SmartFS.
-But I know that it does not perform bad block checking (like FAT).
-I do not know if it assumes that it can write into erased regions of a sector multiple times (like NXFFS).
+It does support some wear-leveling similar to NXFFS, but like FAT, cannot handle bad blocks and like NXFFS, it will try to re-write erased bits.
+So SmartFS is not really an option either.

     What is Needed
     --------------

     What is needed to work with FAT properly would be another MTD layer